As the popularity of clay shooting grows, how do simulated game days compare with the real thing?

 The verdict

-On the other hand, there are a few boxes that SIM days leave unticked.
-They don’t provide the same incentive for landowners to manage habitats that benefit wildlife, nor do they bring as many people together: beaters, loaders, cart drivers and the rest of the cast.
-Although both are to be treated as very separate activities, clay shoot days are worth acknowledging not only as a practice medium but also as a way to keep your shooting passion alive during the off months.
+There are still boxes that simulated days leave unticked.
+They do not provide the same incentive for landowners to manage habitats that benefit wildlife, nor do they bring together as many people as a full live day: beaters, loaders, cart drivers and the rest of the wider shoot team.
+Even so, they are worth recognising not only as a practice medium but also as a way to keep your shooting interest alive during the off months.